Kura Clover (Coated or Uncoated)

-Kura Clover (Coated) is a caucasian clover cultivar used as a forage legume for grazing, for hay, as a nectar source and a nitrogen producer.
+Kura Clover (Coated or Uncoated) is a Caucasian clover cultivar used as a forage legume for grazing, hay, as a nectar source and a nitrogen producer.

-Kura Clover is coated and pre-inoculated for improved establishment and growth.
+Kura is also pre-inoculated for improved establishment and growth.

-Coatings are beneficial for better seed coat protection and easier plantability.
+Coatings are beneficial for better seed coat protection and are easier to plant.
 Inoculation is recommended when planting legumes.

-**A Special inoculation is required for Kura-not the common clover strain of inoculation because only one Rhizobium strain specific to kura clover is effective. *Details on Seed Coatings, Inoculations & the OMRI downloadable certificates on our Reference Page.
+*A special inoculation is required for Kura, not the common clover strain of inoculation because only one rhizobium strain specific to Kura Clover is effective.

 Plant at 1/4″ depth.
 An ideal soil bed is moist, fertile and firm.